EskayYew/CG3002-T13-AY1819/FinalDeployment/README.md

 CG3002-T13-AY1819

 This folder contains the files needed for the overall deployment of the dance detection system.
+Each folder contains instructions to install the relevant packages and run the files needed for the different components of the system.

 Intructions for installation of Operating System on Raspberry Pi can be found at the bottom of this README.